felangel/bloc/docs/flutterfirebaselogintutorial.md

 ## Login Screen

-Now that we're finished the `LoginBloc` it's time to create our `LoginScreen` widget which will be responsible for creating and disposing the `LoginBloc` as well as providing the Scaffold for our `LoginForm` widget.
+Now that we're finished the `LoginBloc` it's time to create our `LoginScreen` widget which will be responsible for creating and closing the `LoginBloc` as well as providing the Scaffold for our `LoginForm` widget.

 Create `login/login_screen.dart` and let's implement it.